openalea/hydroroot/doc/modeling_principles.rst

 Notes on the numerical resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Boundary conditions:**

+At the base, we consider a Dirichlet boundary condition for the pressure
+and Neumann boundary condition for the concentration:

+.. math:: P_{1} = P_{atm}

+.. math:: \frac{\partial C}{\partial x} = 0

+in other words, root base is at atmospheric pressure and solute and np
+concentrations at the outlet are the same as in the first node.

 **Discretization of the transport equations:**

 The root system architecture (RSA) is represented by a Multiscale Tree